 IX.
-What can I do if I lose the case (how to appeal)?
+What can I do if I lose the case at trial (how to appeal)?

 A party (either the plaintiff or the defendant) in a civil case who is not satisfied with a decision of a judge in the District Court can apply to that judge for leave (permission) to appeal.
-The party must do so within 28 days from the date on which the judgment or order of the Court was sealed or otherwise finalized.
+The party must do so within 28 days from the date of the judgment or order.
 If the judge refuses to grant the permission to appeal, the party may apply to the Court of Appeal for that permission.
 The application must be made within 14 days from the date of the judge's refusal.

 No prior permission to appeal is required for cases which were previously heard in the Court of First Instance of the High Court (except for appeals concerned solely with the question of legal costs).
-The appeal must be lodged within 28 days from the date on which the judgment or order of the Court was sealed or otherwise finalized.
+The appeal must be lodged within 28 days from the date of the judgment or order.

 After permission is granted, or when there is a right of appeal without the need to seek prior permission, the appellant (i.e. the party making the appeal) should: